Impact of Resonant Compton Scattering on Magnetar X-Ray Polarization with QED Vacuum Resonance: Physical Framework

 \subsection{Computational Workflow}

-In our magnetar radiation model, different physical processes are separated cleanly by their characteristic radial scales: emission near the surface, propagation and scattering through the magnetosphere, and polarization evolution from the scattering layer to the polarization limiting radius.
+In our magnetar radiation model, different physical processes are separated cleanly by their characteristic radial scales: emission near the surface, propagation and scattering through the magnetosphere, and polarization evolution from the scattering layer to the polarization-limiting radius.
 Our calculations are divided into three steps:

 \begin{enumerate} \item \textit{Emission near the surface under vacuum resonance}: Near the neutron star surface and atmosphere, the dominant process is polarized X-ray emission influenced by QED vacuum resonance.
-This region has been extensively studied \citep[e.g.,][]{vanAdelsberg2006, Lai2023, Ruth2024}, allowing us to directly adopt previously computed emissivity profiles as input.
-In this work, we use a simplified prescription for the surface emission, as described in section \ref{sec:surfaceemission}.
+This region has been extensively studied \citep[e.g.,][]{vanAdelsberg2006,Lai2023,Ruth2024}, allowing us to directly adopt previously computed emissivity profiles as input.
+In this work, we use a simplified prescription for the surface emission, as described in {Section~}\ref{sec:surfaceemission}.

-\item \textit{Adiabatic propagation from surface and RCS}: As discussed, resonant scattering occurs at $\sim 10 R$.
+\item \textit{Adiabatic propagation from the surface and RCS}: As discussed, resonant scattering occurs at $\sim 10 R$.
 After emission from the NS surface, the photon polarization evolves adiabatically following the magnetic field and propagates solely under gravitational effects until scattering.
 Light bending is handled using the method of \cite{Beloborodov2002}.
-Specifically, the light-bending mapping between local emission angle $\alpha$ and asymptotic angle $\psi$ corresponds to a mapping between $\left(\widehat{\boldsymbol{\Omega}}_s\boldsymbol{\cdot\widehat{\Omega}}'\right)$ at RCS layer and that at the NS surface, which is used in Eq.\eqref{1st_solution_2-2}.
-Note that the dot product in Eq.\eqref{1st_solution_2-2} represents the cosine of the asymptotic angle after light bending.
-We shall see later that this mapping is also applied in calculating the flux contribution of $I_{\omega,\text{out}}^{\alpha \ (\text{I})}$, where a similar dot product is also presented.
+Specifically, the light-bending mapping between local emission angle $\alpha$ and asymptotic angle $\psi$ corresponds to a mapping between $\left(\widehat{\boldsymbol{\Omega}}_s\boldsymbol{\cdot\widehat{\Omega}}'\right)$ at {the} RCS layer and that at the NS surface, which is used in {Eq.~}\eqref{1st_solution_2-2}.
+Note that the dot product in {Eq.~}\eqref{1st_solution_2-2} represents the cosine of the asymptotic angle after light bending.
+We shall see later that this mapping is also applied in calculating the flux contribution of $I_{\omega,\text{out}}^{\alpha \ (\text{I})}$, where a similar dot product also {appears}.